Aeolus (son of Hippotes): Ruler of the winds

 Aeolus by Alexandre Jacovleff shows Aeolus as an embodiment of Wind himself.

 According to Homer, Aeolus the son of Hippotes was the king of the floating island of Aeolia, whom Zeus had made the "keeper of the winds, both to still and to rouse whatever one he will".
 In Apollonius of Rhodes's Argonautica, at the request of Hera, he calmed all the winds but the "steady" west wind, to aid Jason and the Argonauts on their journey home.

-In Virgil's Aeneid, Aeolus keeps the winds contained in a cave on Aeolia:
+In Virgil's Aeneid, Aeolus keeps the winds contained in a cabin on Aeolia: